eclipsesource/jsonforms-website/README.md

 This will set-up the `dist` folder in such a way that its contents are versioned under the `gh-pages` branch.

+If git is complaining about the `dist` directory already existing, delete it and try again.

 # How to build

 - Execute `npm install`